 We entered into an offer letter agreement with Eric Atkins on January 13, 2021 (the "Atkins Offer Letter").
 Pursuant to the terms of his agreement, Mr. Atkins serves as our Chief Financial Officer and reports to the Chief Executive Officer.
 The Atkins Offer Letter provides for a starting annual salary of \$350,000 and a target bonus of 50% if target bonus goals are met.
-In addition, the Atkins Offer Letter provides for the grant of time-vesting Incentive Units, as described in the section entitled, "- Equity-Based Compensation."
-On October 14, 2022, Eric Atkins notified the Company of his resignation as Chief Financial Officer of the Company, effective as of November 1, 2022.
+In addition, the Atkins Offer Letter provides for the grant of time-vesting Incentive Units, as described in the section entitled, "-Equity-Based Compensation."

 Mr. Atkins is entitled to participate in any employee benefit plan that the Company adopts.
 The Atkins Offer Letter provides for an employee non-solicitation covenant that continues for a 24 month period following the termination of Mr. Atkins' employment, as well as a confidentiality covenant.
-The Atkins Offer Letter also provides that if Mr. Atkins' employment is terminated by the Company for any reason other than for "cause," a portion of the unvested Incentive Units will become vested in connection with such termination, as discussed in more detail in the section entitled, "- Equity-Based Compensation."
+The Atkins Offer Letter also provides that if Mr. Atkins' employment is terminated by the Company for any reason other than for "cause," a portion of the unvested Incentive Units will become vested in connection with such termination, as discussed in more detail in the section entitled, "-Equity-Based Compensation."
 As described above, in connection with the P3 Merger, a portion of the unvested Incentive Units was converted to unvested P3 LLC Units (and paired with shares of Class V Common Stock) that will vest and be paid in accordance with the vesting schedule described above.